 Americans with Disabilities Act (ADA) and Section 504

 What is the ADA?
-The Americans with Disabilities Act (ADA) is a federal civil rights law that was enacted in 1990.
-Its purpose is to prohibit discrimination against individuals with disabilities in all areas of public life, including employment, transportation, public accommodations, and telecommunications.
+The Americans with Disabilities Act (ADA) is a federal law that prohibits discrimination against people with disabilities in all areas of public life and everyday activities.

 What’s the relationship between Section 504 and ADA?
 Both laws prohibit discrimination on the basis of disability.
 Section 504 (1973) applies to entities that receive federal funds such as colleges and the ADA (1990) applies to virtually every entity except churches and private clubs.
 Schools that receive federal funds must comply with both Section 504 and the ADA.